 I tried the restaurant buffet in the atrium lobby for breakfast.
 The buffet includes fruit, pastries, cheeses, a cooked-to-order station for eggs, and all of the other usual items on a very good breakfast buffet.

 The lounge was outstanding.
 It is located on the second floor away from the commotion of the lobby and first floor.
 The lounge has a small seating area and TV for relaxing after a meal or waiting for a seat in the lounge.

 While it is great to try local restaurants when travelling, having a lounge that offers a free evening meal and drinks saves money.
 The food in this lounge was not only free, the variety and quality is quite good as well.

 Making a decent meal is no problem.
 There are many soups, salads, cheeses, and desserts to go with the entrees.

-While not being as luxurious as the name “grand” could imply, the Sheraton Grand Krakow is very nice modern four-plus star hotel.
+While not being as luxurious as the name “grand” could imply, the Sheraton Grand Krakow is very nice, contemporary, four-plus star hotel.
+The staff was terrific.
 With the benefit of free buffet breakfast and lounge access, this hotel was well worth the price.
 It was cheaper than the Courtyard Marriott in the same city.
 Marriott Bonvoy (I still hate the new name) elite members, at least, should give this hotel serious consideration when visiting Krakow.
-All in all I I found the the Sheraton Grand and the Berlin Marriott to be very comparable hotels and better than the Westin Grand which lacked a lounge and where I had a the worst “suite” upgrade I can remember.
+All in all, I found the the Sheraton Grand and the Berlin Marriott to be very comparable hotels and better than the Berlin Westin Grand which lacked a lounge and where I had a the worst “suite” upgrade I can remember.